aroomakhann/sit725-t1-2024-prac7/README.md

 # sit725-2024-prac4

-This is the practical task for 5.2C - SIT725, MVC.
+This is the practical task for 6.2D - SIT725, Testing.